This is Guillermo Collazo

 Collazo was born into an usual colonial family.
 His artistic power was noticed at an in advance age by one of his instructors at teacher in Santiago.
 While there, he was also goaded to become an independence fighter past the death by firing squad of one of his cousins at age 17.
 At the beginning of the Ten Years’ War, his parents, aware of his happenings and concerned for his safety, hastily put him upon board a boat headed for the United States.

-See also 15 facts about Wang Yuan
+See also 20 facts about Felix Lembersky

 He arrived in New York following no resources, speaking no English.
 Eventually, he found a job heartwarming up and coloring photographs at a small shop in the Bowery.
 After a short time there, he found fake in the studios of Napoleon Sarony, and was competent to keep enough money to contact his own art studio, enjoying great success as a portrait painter.
 He after that continued to lift money for disordered causes, and helped José Martí get his first writing job at The Hour, a magazine where Collazo worked as an illustrator.